SpecFlowOSS/SpecFlow-Examples/BowlingKata/BowlingKata-Fsharp/README.md

 Besides giving an example of how to work with F# and SpecFlow, this question should also be answered.

 As this is not simply a port of the other *BowlingKata* examples using C# or VB, the program flow is different.
-For example, the `Game` module is written in a rather functional style.
+For example, the `Bowling` library is written nearly entirely in a functional style.
-All methods (besides object constructors) in the `Game` module are pure functions.
-Further, the step definitions are written using some syntactic sugar provided by F#.
+The step definitions in the `Bowling.SpecFlow` library use some syntactic sugar provided by F# to improve readability.

 In difference to the other BowlingKata example solutions in this repo, this example needs three projects: